Steam (service): Users and revenue

 In August 2011, Valve said Steam's revenue, estimated to be $1 billion in 2010, was comparable to that of its published games.
 Gabe Newell said the company was "tremendously profitable", being more profitable per employee than companies like Google or Apple.
 Valve reported that there were 125 million active accounts on Steam by the end of 2015.
 (Note: In 2013, Valve defined an active account as owning a product or logging in during the past 90 days.)
 By August 2017, the company reported that there were 27 million new active accounts since January 2016, bringing the total number of active users to at least 150 million.
-Most accounts were from North America and Western Europe, with there being a significant growth in accounts from Asia around 2017, spurred by their work to help localize the client and make additional currency options available to purchasers.
+Most accounts were from North America and Western Europe, with there being a significant growth in accounts from Asia around 2017, spurred by its work to help localize the client and make additional currency options available to purchasers.
 In September 2014, 1.4 million accounts belonged to Australian users; this grew to 2.2 million by October 2015.

-Valve also considers concurrent users – how many accounts were logged in at the same time – a key indicator of the success of the platform.
-By August 2017, Valve reported that they saw a peak of 14 million concurrent players, up from 8.4 million in 2015, with 33 million active daily and 67 million active monthly.
+Valve also considers concurrent users — how many accounts are logged in at the same time — a key indicator of the success of the platform.
+In August 2017, Valve reported a peak of 14 million concurrent players, up from 8.4 million in 2015, with 33 million active daily and 67 million active monthly.
 By January 2018, the peak online count had reached 18.5 million, with over 47 million daily active users.
 During the COVID-19 pandemic in 2020, in which a large proportion of the world's population were at home, Steam saw a concurrent player count of over 23 million in March, along with several games seeing similar record-breaking concurrent counts.
 The highest concurrent player count reached 39.2 million by December 2024, in part from the combined releases of Marvel Rivals and Path of Exile 2, and 40 million by February 2025 with the release of Monster Hunter Wilds.

-In October 2025, Steam reached a new all-time concurrent user peak of 41.6 million surpassing its previous record by over a million - a surge attributed largely to the release of Battlefield 6.
+In October 2025, Steam reached a new all-time concurrent user peak of 41.6 million, surpassing its previous record by over a million — a surge attributed largely to the release of Battlefield 6.
+An analysis by Alinea Analytics estimated that in the first 11 months of 2025, Steam had brought in $16.3 billion in revenue.